 Preview Data without Extracting

-Use the gzip helper utilities when you want to inspect a compressed file quickly:
+Use the gzip helper utilities when you want to inspect a compressed file quickly without extracting it permanently:

 - Display contents: